RobertCraigie/prisma-client-py/docs/reference/config.md

 ### Home Directory

-This option can be used to change the base directory of the `binary_cache_dir` option without having to worry about versioning the prisma binaries.
+This option can be used to change the base directory of the `binary_cache_dir` option without having to worry about versioning the Prisma binaries.
 This is useful if you need to download the binaries to a local directory.

 | Option     | Environment Variable  | Default |
 | --------   | --------------------- | ------- |